-16.2 Storage and Handling Unopened vials of busulfan injection must be stored under refrigerated conditions between $2^{\circ}$ C to $8^{\circ}$ C ( $36^{\circ}$ F to $46^{\circ}$ F).
+16.2 Storage and Handl

+Unopened vials of busulfan injection must be stored under refrigerated conditions between 2°C to 8°C (36°F to 46°F).

-Busulfan injection diluted in 0.9% Sodium Chloride Injection or 5% Dextrose Injection is stable at room temperature ( $25^{\circ}$ C) for up to 8 hours but the infusion must be completed within that time.
+Busulfan injection diluted in 0.9% Sodium Chloride Injection or 5% Dextrose Injection is stable at room temperature (25°C) for up to 8 hours but the infusion must be completed within that time

-Busulfan injection diluted in 0.9% Sodium Chloride Injection is stable at refrigerated conditions (2°C to 8°C) for up to 12 hours but the infusion must be completed within that tim
+Busulfan injection diluted in 0.9% Sodium Chloride Injection is stable at refrigerated conditions (2°C to 8°C) for up to 12 hours but the infusion must be completed within that time

 Busulfan injection is a cytotoxic drug.
-Follow applicable special handling and disposal procedures.
+Follow applicable special handling and disposal procedures1.

-PATIENT COUNSELING INFORMATION
+17 PATIENT COUNSELING INFORMATION

-PATIENT COUNSELING INFORMATION Inform patients of the possibility of developing low blood cell counts and the need for hematopoietic progenitor cell infusion.
-Instruct patients to immediately report to their healthcare provider if fever develops [see Warnings and Precautions (5.1)].
+Advise patients of the possibility of developing low blood cell counts and the need for hematopoietic progenitor cell infusion.
+Instruct patients to immediately report to their healthcare provider if feve develops [see Warnings and Precautions (5.1)].

+Seizures
-Inform patients of the risks associated with the use of busulfan injection as well as the plan for regular blood monitoring during therapy.
-Specifically inform patients of the following: The risk of veno-occlusive liver disease [see Warnings and Precautions (5.3)].

-Advise females of reproductive potential of the potential risk to a fetus and to inform their healthcare provider with a known or suspected pregnancy [see Warnings and Precautions (5.4) and Use in Specific
+Advise patients of the possibility of seizures and that they will be given medication to prevent them Patients should be asked to report a history of seizure or head trauma [see Warnings and Precautions regular blood monitoring during therapy.
+Specifically inform patients of the following: The risk of veno occlusive liver disease [see Warnings and Precautions (5.3)].
+Embryo-fetal Toxicity Advise females of reproductive potential of the potential risk to a fetus and to inform their healthcare provider with a known or suspected pregnancy [see Warnings and Precautions (5.4) and Use in Specific remaies or reproductive rotential Advise females of reproductive potential to use effective contraception during treatment with busulfar injection and for 6 months following cessation of therapy [see Use in Specific Populations (8.3)].

+Advise patients of the risks associated with the use of busulfan injection as well as the plan for

+Populations (8.1)1.
+Females of Reproductive Potential

+Males of Reproductive Potential

-Advise females and males of reproductive potential to use effective contraception during and after treatment with busulfan injection [see Use in Specific Populations (8.3)]
+Advise males with female sexual partners of reproductive potential to use effective contraception during treatment with busulfan injection and for 3 months following cessation of therapy [see Use in